-This assignment will be assessing students for:
+This assignment will be assessing students ability to:

-- 1. understanding organisational contexts of technological infrastructures and emerging technological frameworks for electronic information and knowledge management (IKM) system - 2. appreciating the capabilities and limitations of various information and knowledge management products on the market - 3. identifying and selecting appropriate strategic options for designing and implementing an information and knowledge management system; and - 4. understanding techniques for evaluating and recommending IKM systems.
+- 1. understand requirements and technological infrastructures for electronic information and knowledge management (IKM) system - 2. appreciate the capabilities and limitations of various IKM products on the market - 3. identify and select appropriate IKM system in a user-centered way; and - 4. understand techniques for evaluating and recommending IKM systems.